 Instructions

-- Preheat the grill to medium high heat, approximately 375˚.
+- Preheat the grill to medium high heat, approximately 375˚F.

-- In a small bowl combine mascarpone cheese, honey, vanilla extract and a pinch of kosher salt.
+- In a small bowl, combine the mascarpone cheese, honey, vanilla extract, and a pinch of kosher salt.
 Whisk the ingredients together till creamy and well combined.
-Place in the refrigerator.

-- Cut peaches in half and remove the pits.
-Lightly brush with olive oil and sprinkle with a little bit of kosher salt.
+- Cut the peaches in half and remove the pits.
+Lightly brush the insides with olive oil and sprinkle with kosher salt.

 - Place the peaches flesh side down on the preheated grill, and cook for 8-10 minutes until small bubbles can be seen around the edges.
 The surface should be lightly browned and caramelized.